rkbalgi/borrow/README.md

 [![Gradle Build](https://github.com/rkbalgi/borrow/actions/workflows/gradle.yml/badge.svg)](https://github.com/rkbalgi/borrow/actions/workflows/gradle.yml)

 # Borrow
-## An app to share your books and other things with your friends in your community
+## An app to share your books and other things with friends in your community

 This app is built using [vaadin](https://vaadin.com/blog/meet-vaadin-21) and [kotlin](https://kotlinlang.org/) using the [karibu](https://github.com/mvysny/karibu10-helloworld-application) DSL